-This document presents the changes to the inventory of radioactive materials and waste produced in France.
-This work is supplemented every three years by "forecast inventories" that provide estimates of the quantities of materials and waste based on several contrasting scenarios relating to the future of facilities and France's long-term energy policy.
+With every new edition of the National Inventory, Andra draws up "forecast inventories" that provide estimates of the quantities of materials and waste based on several contrasting scenarios relating to the future of nuclear facilities and France's long-term energy policy.
+The forecast inventories from the last edition of the National Inventory (2018) are provided in Essentials 2021.

-It constitutes a valuable tool for guiding French policy on the management of radioactive materials and waste.
+The National Inventory is a valuable tool for guiding French policy on the management of radioactive materials and waste.

-You can view all of the data from the National Inventory on the dedicated website at: inventaire.andra.fr, and as open data at: data.gouv.fr.
+All of the data from the National Inventory is available on the dedicated website at inventaire.andra.fr and as open data at data.gouv.fr.